 Figure D - 8

 Network Location

 Set

-To disconnect from the wireless network you can click the taskbar wireless icon [4]. click the active connection and then click Disconnect (button).
+- 5. Click the taskbar icon 📶 to see any currently connected networks. - 6.
+To disconnect from the wireless network you can click the taskbar wireless icon [add], click the active connection and then click Disconnect (button).